Workers and Independent Operators

 The WSIB has the authority to determine who is a worker or an independent operator under the Workplace Safety and Insurance Act, 1997 (WSIA)

 The WSIB uses questionnaires to gather information to help determine if a person is employed under a "contract of service."
-The questionnaires reflect the principles of the organizational test for independent operators (see below).
+The questionnaires reflect the principles of the organizational test for independent operators as described in this policy.
 Persons employed under a contract of service are workers.
 Independent operators are not employed under a contract of service.

 Purpose